huggingface/optimum-intel/examples/openvino/stable-diffusion/README.md

 output = pipe(prompt, num_inference_steps=50, output_type="pil")
 output.images[0].save("result.png")
 ```
-* You can also run `pokemon_generation_demo.ipynb` notebook from the folder to compare FP32 pipeline with the optimized.

 ## HW Requirements for QAT
 The minimal HW setup for the run is GPU with 24GB of memory.